hoangpham2209/PortSwigger-Web-Security/SQL Injection/Error-based SQL injection/README.md

 ![](img/2.png)

 Here is my cookie: `ZDhTYBxTuioKS1t5`.
-We have hint: `This lab uses an Oracle database.`

 Send this to Repeater.